oumarkb/cms-modules-downloads/README.md

    Browse this repository and download the latest version of the module ZIP file that suits your needs.

 2. **Follow the Installation Guide**
-   Detailed instructions on installing and activating your module can be found on our [Installation Guide](https://cms-mod-fe.xcelerate-future.com/guide.html).
+   Detailed instructions on installing and activating your module can be found on our [website](https://www.xcelerate-future.com).

 ## Support